Written By: Vahid Moradi

 ETA movements are world-renowned not just for their common use in other luxury watches but also for their precision, durability, and cost.
 Let's take a closer look at some of ETA's movements and why they are heralded as a "go-to" movement for luxury watch brands worldwide.

 ETA specializes in two distinct types of watch movements; quartz and mechanical.
 While each has its place within the watch manufacturing community, it is actually ETA's quartz movements that are the more coveted of the two.
 ETA's quartz movements have a reputation for unparalleled accuracy and durability, making them an excellent value for a Swiss watchmaker interested in the value props that a quartz movement represents.
 Here's more on these ETA watch movements:

 Quartz - Quartz movements have seen a great comeback since the quartz crisis of the 1970s.
 ETA was especially impacted by the quartz crisis of the '70s, though their quartz movements (especially the Calibre 282.002) are now a staple in the ETA arsenal.

 Mechanical - Unlike the ticking secondhand of the quartz watch, the mechanical movement features a smooth, sweeping motion.
 ETA is well regarded as having one of the best mass-produced mechanical movements in the watch manufacturing industry.
-The ETA calibre 2824-2 has become a staple in the watch manufacturing industry as its precision and reliability is a valued asset in any watch.
-In fact, the ETA calibre 2824-2 is said by some to rival the internal movements of Rolex, which is high praise for ETA!
+The ETA caliber 2824-2 has become a staple in the watch manufacturing industry as its precision and reliability is a valued asset in any watch.
+In fact, the ETA caliber 2824-2 is said by some to rival the internal movements of Rolex, which is high praise for ETA!